rayshatn/hiv-transcriptomics-analysis/README.md

 <img src="results/heatmap.png" width="800">
 </p>
 Hierarchical clustering of the Top 50 highly significant DEGs yielded perfect classification boundaries.
-- The Controller cohort displays a uniform blocks of expression, showing strong down-regulated (blue) and up-regulated (red) clusters.
+-The Controller cohort displays a uniform blocks of expression, showing strong down-regulated (blue) and up-regulated (red) clusters.
-- The cART cohort exhibits a precise reciprocal pattern, demonstrating that this 50-gene panel serves as an exceptionally accurate diagnostic biomarker panel.
+-The cART cohort exhibits a precise reciprocal pattern, demonstrating that this 50-gene panel serves as an exceptionally accurate diagnostic biomarker panel.

 ---